forrtproject/forrtproject.github.io/content/awop/awop.md

 * **Shiny App**: [Access the AWoP Shiny App](https://forrt.shinyapps.io/awop)

-    * The Shiny App is a dynamic tool that allows users to generate customized weighted indicators of privilege across key socio-economic and cultural identity categories.
+    * The Academic Wheel of Privilege Shiny App is a dynamic tool that allows users to generate customized weighted indicators of privilege across key socio-economic and cultural identity categories.
 It helps users actively identify and consider privilege in authorship decisions, facilitating equitable and transparent authorship order determination.

 * **Supplemental Materials**: